CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ##### Max holding amount and sending precision update

-It is possible to update both `max holding amount` and `sending precision` for both XRPL and coreum native tokens.
+It is possible to update both `max holding amount` and `sending precision` for both XRPL and coreum origin tokens.
 The owner can do it by calling the contract.
 The contract updates the `sending precision` in the token registry and removes all pending evidences with `sending from XRPL to coreum` type data form the evidence queue.
 We need it to avoid evidence inconsistency, since an